 The cornea is very important for the eye.
 A healthy cornea is needed for a healthy eye and we can prevent corneal scarring by following steps:

 - Follow strict hygiene guidelines if you wear contact lenses.
 Improper use of these lenses is the main reason for developing corneal scars.

 - Don’t sleep with contact lenses in, even if they’re FDA approved for it.
 This habit greatly raises your risk of cornea infections.

 - Always wash and dry your hands before handling the lenses.
 Never use saliva to lubricate your lenses because the bacteria from your mouth can harm your cornea.

 - You can’t prevent diseases that you get from your parents (like dystrophies).
-But you can cling onto your vision if you find them early and take the measures.
+But you can cling to your vision if you find them early and take the measures.

-Eyes are one of the most important organs in the body.
-Taking care of eye is as important as of our body.
-Various lifestyle changes to get rid of corneal scar as follows:
+Our eyes are one of the most important organs in our body.
+Taking care of an eye is as important as our body.
+Various lifestyle changes to get rid of the corneal scar as follows:

 - Ensuring proper lighting while using your eyes are some of the healthy lifestyle habits one should adopt.

 - Sleep is also important to ensure eyes are maintained healthy and get rid of corneal scarring.

 - If you wear contact lenses, remove them immediately.